4cecoder/basics/hints.md

 # linux (bash) commands
-### the man command is one of the ultimate secret weapons
+##  man command is the ultimate secret they don't want you to know about
-## looks up everything about a command
+### looks up everything about a command
 ```bash
 man [command name]  # = check the manual for the command if its not in hints
 ```